 Transformations

 One of the core features of any API Gateway is the ability to transform the traffic that it manages.
 To really enable the decoupling of your services, the API Gateway should be able to mutate requests before forwarding them to your upstream services and do the same with the resulting responses before they reach the downstream clients.
-Gloo Edge delivers on this promise by providing you with a powerful transformation API.
+Gloo Gateway delivers on this promise by providing you with a powerful transformation API.

 Defining a transformation